-Andrew M. Cuomo was inaugurated as the 56th Governor of New York State on January 1, 2011, bringing to state government a lifelong commitment to public service and the proven leadership skills to make government work for the people of the state.
+Andrew M. Cuomo is the 56th Governor of New York State, having assumed office on January 1, 2011.
+Governor Cuomo has a lifelong commitment to public service and the proven leadership skills to make government work for the people of the state.

-When Andrew Cuomo took office, New York State was suffering from devastating job losses and the flight of businesses.
-The state government, once a national model, was a national disgrace.
+When the governor assumed office, New York jobs and businesses were fleeing the state.
+The state government, once a national, progressive model, was a disgrace.
 It struggled with a $10 billion deficit.
-Controlled by the special interest lobbyists, Albany put its parochial needs ahead of the needs of the people.
+Taxes ballooned out of control and threatened to chase businesses and middle class families from the state.
 And after years of scandal and dysfunction, government had lost the trust of its people.

-Prior to his election, Andrew Cuomo served for four years as New York’s Attorney General.
-As the state’s top legal officer, he made restoring public trust in government and protecting New York taxpayers the top priorities of his administration.
+Prior to his election as Governor of New York, Andrew Cuomo served four years as the state’s Attorney General.
+As the top legal officer, he made restoring public trust in government and protecting New York taxpayers the top priorities for his office.

-As Attorney General, Andrew Cuomo brought national reform to the student loan industry, uncovered fraud within the largest health insurers in the country, won landmark decisions forcing the EPA to enforce pollution laws, protected investors from abuses on Wall Street, and made the Internet safer for children nationwide.
-His groundbreaking investigations into the state pension system ended decades of government corruption in New York and set a model for public pension fund management across the country.
+As Attorney General, Andrew Cuomo ushered in national reform to the student loan industry, uncovered fraud within the largest health insurers in the country, protected investors from abuses on Wall Street, and made the Internet safer for children nationwide.
+In addition, his groundbreaking investigations into the state pension system set a model for public pension funds across the country.

-Andrew Cuomo is the second child of Mario M. Cuomo and Matilda Raffa Cuomo.
-He grew up in Jamaica, Queens.
-He graduated from Fordham University in 1979 and Albany Law School in 1982.
+Cuomo graduated from Fordham University in 1979 and Albany Law School in 1982.

-He is the father of three girls, twins Mariah and Cara and his youngest Michaela.
+Andrew Cuomo resides in Mount Kisco in Westchester County, and is the father of three daughters, twins Mariah and Cara, and Michaela.